tasb/ansible-training/labs/lab05.md

     └── main.yml
 ```

+On next steps you'll update the files and directories created.

+**Pay attention when pasting the content of the files, because the files have been initialized with some content that you'll need to replace.**

+**If you not replace that code, you'll get errors when executing the playbook.**

 ## Step 02: Update documentation and meta files

 Update the `README.md` file with the role description and usage with the content available on this [README.md](lab05/README.md) file.